yurivish/toolkit/sublist/README.md

 These original files are stored in the repo as `_nats_sublist.go` and `_nats_sublist_test.go` for reference.

 Claude told me that the the `Qsubs` field on the result type is effectively an array of subscriber [queue groups](https://docs.nats.io/nats-concepts/core-nats/queue) that have subscribed particular queues.
 So if you want to do load balancing between those you can just pick a random subscriber from the group and send your message to it.

-This port was done on July 22, 2025.

 ## Optimization